 “The Center is pleased not only to acknowledge the legacy of Dr. Edward C. Allred but also to carry out at least part of his vision for the promotion of free market economics particularly among high school students.”

-As an alumnus and a Seventh-day Adventist myself, I contacted La Sierra to express my concerns regarding the naming of the facility.
+As an alumnus and a Seventh-day Adventist myself, I contacted La Sierra regarding my concerns regarding the naming of the facility.
 I have been advised that the University has no intention of renaming the Edward C. Allred Center for Financial Literacy and Entrepreneurship.
-According to spokesperson Larry Becker, "It's important to note that¬†La Sierra University benefits¬†from the generosity of a wide variety of donors-Adventist and non-Adventist.
-The¬†University values¬†each gift as a donorís expression of support for its efforts¬†to provide the best possible Adventist education to our students."
+According to spokesperson Larry Becker, “It’s important to note that La Sierra University benefits from the generosityof a wide variety of donors—Adventist and non-Adventist.
+The University values each gift as a donor’s expression of support for its efforts to provide the best possible Adventist education to our students.”

-There is an old maxim that says, "Tell me who you honor and I will tell you what you are."
+There is an old rule of thumb when it comes to bestowing honorifics that says, “Tell me who you honor and I will tell you what you are.”

-In naming the center after Allred, La Sierra has bestowed not only an honor, but staked its claim by tacitly acknowledging, approving, and praising his controversial entrepreneurial accomplishment.
+In naming the center after Allred, La Sierra has bestowed not only an honorific title, but staked its claim in one of the most contentious social issues by tacitly acknowledging, approving, and praising his entrepreneurial accomplishment.

-Given that the University is making its stance eminently clear, let me also be clear – this honor is objectionable and abhorrent. ¬†La Sierra University – rename the center!
+Given that the University is making its stance eminently clear, let us also be clear – this honor is objectionable and abhorrent.
+La Sierra University – rename the center!